eadsjr/pgdoc/doc/node/CRUD_Examples.md

 Once that is done and the server is running, you can run `node` to drop into a REPL interactive session or put these example lines of code into a Javascript file and run them with `node myFile.js`.

-First we need to include the pgdoc module.
+First we need to require the pgdoc module.

 ``` js
 const pgdoc = require(`pgdoc`)